4ban-old/easytrans/README.md

 ## DESCRIPTION ##
 easytrans is a small program to translate the selected text on Russian lang.
 Written by python with tkinter.
 Use a google and yandex api for translation.

 Training project for studying tkinter, urllib, multiprocessing and api work.
+Transfered from bitbucket in OCT 2014.

 ## Dependencies ##